oldbarney/bubblonpython/README.md

 on the target machine, and that typing 'python' at the command prompt starts that version of Python.

-All files in the same folder as this file should be copied to the folder where BUBBL will be installed (the 'installation folder').
+The file bubbl.zip should be unzipped to the folder where BUBBL will be installed (the 'installation folder').

 On Linux (and possibly other platforms) BUBBL should be run in a Python virtual environment to avoid clashing with system tools.